contextfree/winrt-rust/README.md

 # winrt-rust

-**This project has been superseded by winrt-rs, which is maintained by Microsoft.
-Please visit [github.com/Microsoft/winrt-rs](https://github.com/microsoft/winrt-rs).**
+**This project has been superseded by windows-rs, which is maintained by Microsoft.
+Please visit [github.com/microsoft/windows-rs](https://github.com/microsoft/windows-rs).**

 This crate provides type and method definitions to use the *Windows Runtime (WinRT)* APIs from Rust.